NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS.md

 dlssConsts.outputHeight = myUI->getOutputHeight(); // e.g. 1080;
 dlssConsts.sharpness = dlssSettings.sharpness; // optimal sharpness
 dlssConsts.colorBuffersHDR = sl::Boolean::eTrue; // assuming HDR pipeline
-if(!sl::setFeatureSettings(sl::eFeatureDLSS, &dlssConsts))
+if(!slSetFeatureSettings(sl::eFeatureDLSS, &dlssConsts))
 {
     // Handle error here, check the logs
 }
 ```

 > **NOTE:**
-> To disable DLSS set `sl::DLSSConstants.mode` to `sl::DLSSMode::eDLSSModeOff`or simply stop calling `sl::evaluateFeature`
+> To disable DLSS set `sl::DLSSConstants.mode` to `sl::DLSSMode::eDLSSModeOff`or simply stop calling `slEvaluateFeature`

 ### 6.0 PROVIDE COMMON CONSTANTS

-Various per frame camera related constants are required by all Streamline features and must be provided ***as early in the frame as possible***.
+Various per frame camera related constants are required by all Streamline features and must be provided ***if any SL feature is active and as early in the frame as possible***.
 Please keep in mind the following:

 * All SL matrices are row-major and should not contain any jitter offsets
 * If motion vector values in your buffer are in {-1,1} range then motion vector scale factor in common constants should be {1,1}